paypal/PayPal-iOS-SDK/README.md

   * `MessageUI.framework`
   * `MobileCoreServices.framework`
   * `SystemConfiguration.framework`

+### With or without CocoaPods:

-5. Add the open source license acknowledgments from acknowledgments.md to [your app's acknowledgments](http://stackoverflow.com/questions/3966116/where-to-put-open-source-credit-information-for-an-iphone-app).
+1. Add the open source license acknowledgments from acknowledgments.md to [your app's acknowledgments](http://stackoverflow.com/questions/3966116/where-to-put-open-source-credit-information-for-an-iphone-app).

 ## Credentials